AdulteTerrible/telegram/README.md

 [Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.

-This repo contains official [Telegram Messenger](https://telegram.org/dl/osx) source code.
+This repo is a fork of the official [Telegram Messenger](https://telegram.org/dl/osx) source code.

 ### API, Protocol documentation